palladius/ricpuppet/sauce/README.rst

 Vanilla
 =======

-This is the vanilla package.
+This is the sauce package.
 *All* Dell machines, whether DEV or other, should implement this class.